mustafa-synectiks/jasmin-cms-template/src/pages/newexamples/index.md

       heading: Product 1
       description: Product testing testing testing testing testing testing testing
 testimonials:
-  - quote: The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+  - quote: The first time Ifasfsdf  tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
 The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
-    author: – Elisabeth Kaurismäki
+    author: – Elisabeth Kaurismäki sdfasd
   - quote: The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
 The first time I tried Kaldi’s coffee,
     author: – Philipp Trommler
 pricing:
   heading: Monthly subscriptions
-  description: We make it easy to make great coffee a part of your life.
-Choose
+  description: We make it easy t sdfasdf o make great coffee a part of your life.
-    one of our monthly subscription plans to receive great coffee at your doorstep each month.
+    Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
 Contact us about more details and payment info.
   plans:
     - plan: Small
       description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
-      price: "75"
+      price: "7512"
       items:
         - 3 lbs of coffee per month
         - Green or roasted beans"